-According to most sources (e.g., Bettinger 1982; Lawton et al. 1976; Steward 1933; Treganza 1956), Paiute groups in the Bishop area grew crops within irrigated plots that were "owned" by each district.
-Map 2 of Julian Steward's 1933 Ethnography of the Owens Valley Paiute depicts several places that were utilized within and near the APE (Figure 8.11-3).
+According to most sources (e.g., Bettinger, 1982; Lawton et al., 1976; Steward, 1933; Treganza, 1956), Paiute groups in the Bishop area grew crops within irrigated plots that were "owned" by each district.
+Map 2 of Julian Steward's 1933 Ethnography of the Owens Valley Paiute depicts several places that were utilized within and near the APE (Figure 9.11-4).
 This map indicates huki (desert needle grass, Stipa speciosa), pozida (tomcat clover, Trifolium willdenovii), taboose (blue dicks/grass nuts, Dichelostemma capitatum), and nay-hay-vita (spike rush, Eleocharis spp.) as being irrigated by Bishop Creek water in lands within and adjacent to the Bishop Creek Project.
 Lawton and colleagues (1976) further confirmed this utilization and concluded that Owens Valley agriculture was complex, intimating that soil tilling and cultivation must have been involved, even if constructed earthworks were used simply to increase water flow to unmodified lands.
-Several of the ditches used by the Bishop Paiute have been identified and described.
-Some intersect the APE.
 How long irrigation occurred in the area is presently unknown; it is also uncertain how long American Indians practiced irrigation as part of their subsistence base.

-Figure 8.11-3.
-Owens Valley Ethnographic Map from Steward (1933) with Bishop Creek APE Plotted in Red.
+Figure 9.11-4.
+Owens Valley ethnographic map from Steward (1933), with Bishop Creek APE plotted in red.